jrobsonchase/antlr_cpp_threads/README.md

 - run the resulting `run_parser` binary and watch the fireworks.

-- Uncomment the mutex lock/unlock on lines 20 and 22 of
+- Uncomment the lock guard on line 21 or the "warmup" on line 39 of `myparser/src/bin/main.cpp`.
-  `myparser/src/bin/main.cpp`.
 Repeat step 2.
 It should exit successfully.